 Particularly in the entrance to the home, colour can be a wonderful tool to set the tone of the house.
 Neutral palettes can create a serene atmosphere appropriate for greeting guests; alternatively, you might find yourself being a little bit more adventurous by choosing a whimsical wallpaper or a bold wall colour that could look overwhelming anywhere else in the house.
 In either case, the foyer can be blended seamlessly into the home with details that connect it to adjoining rooms.
 Even if your entrance is not self-contained, instead with exterior doors that open straight into the house, visual tricks make it possible to create the illusion of an entryway by defining the space as such.
 Changes in flooring, a well-placed rug, a screen or curtain, or even furniture such as a console table or coat rack, can be used to delineate the space and distinguish the entrance from the rest of the hallway.
 Decorating walls and furniture with photographs or artwork is a simple way of bringing your personality into the foyer and plants, lamps, candles, vases and ornaments can be displayed on windowsills, tables or shelves.
 As a final thoughtful touch, mirrors placed next to front doors are a practical choice for those last minute appearance checks, as long as it’s not directly opposite the doorway, which could back-light the user – decidedly not helpful!

-Contemporary front door in Sussex with medium hardwood flooring, a single front door, a white front door and grey floors.
+This is an example of a contemporary foyer in Other with white walls, a single front door, a medium wood front door and grey floors.

-Inspiration for a traditional boot room in Gloucestershire with lino flooring and multi-coloured floors.
+Inspiration for a medium sized classic boot room in Other with grey floors and beige walls.

-Design ideas for a medium sized traditional vestibule in London with beige walls, a double front door, a white front door and beige floors.
+Inspiration for a classic front door in Other with grey walls, concrete flooring, a single front door, a dark wood front door and grey floors.

 Popular Filters to Try: